cosmos/cosmos-sdk/docs/core/upgrade.md

 ```

 ### Consensus Version
-The consensus version is defined on each app module.
-This is a `uint64` that tracks breaking changes of each module for migrations.
+The consensus version is defined on each app module by the module developer.
+It serves as the breaking change version of the module.

 ### Version Map
 The version map is a mapping of module names to consensus versions.
 The map is persisted to state for use during in-place migrations.